signed/talk-contract-tests/notes/questions.md

 How to bring technical details from the provider into the consumer, like offline because of no battery.
 How does one get them to think about this? (talk to each other)

+Do I just test the integration between the consumer and the provider or do I test provider domain logic as well?

 To read: